What Does Concrete Curing Consist Of?

 Temperatures do fluctuate.
 In certain areas of the country or during certain times throughout the year, it could be hot at one point in the day and cold at another.
-Concrete is not typically watched with 24-hour surveillance; therefore, specific remedies need to be carried out before leaving the concrete unattended to for part of the day.
+Concrete is not typically watched with 24-hour surveillance; therefore, specific remedies need to be carried out before leaving the concrete unattended for part of the day.

 Generally speaking, concrete is cured when temperatures are guaranteed to stay over 50° F. This isn’t much of a problem in Dallas, TX; however, temperatures exceeding 85° F are not exactly ideal either.
 Frankly, there is a reason you see the majority of construction being done in the spring and fall months in Texas.

 During curing, the concrete will often be covered to protect it from wind impact.
-Wind can of course escalate the evaporation process.
+Wind can, of course, escalate the evaporation process.
 Workers will make use of polyethylene sheeting or insulating blankets.
 The sheeting/blankets are kept thin, as they are not intended to increase surrounding temperatures.

 Curing can also be aided by curing compounds.
-Curing compounds may be sold at your local department store.
+Curing compounds may be sold at your local home improvement store.
 If you can’t find them there then try contacting a ready-mix concrete company.
 Basically, a curing compound creates a seal over the concrete, keeping moisture in and external factors out.
 It very much simplifies the curing process.

 We hope this overview has taught you a thing or two about concrete curing.
 Remember, all concrete needs to be poured by professionals.
 As you hopefully learned by reading the above, concrete pouring is an exact process, and if anything goes wrong in its development, it can be compromised.